OctopusDeploy/blog/blog/2021-03/deploy-to-rancher-with-octopus/index.md

 ## Deploy to the clusters

-Deploying to a cluster that is managed through Rancher is no different than deploying to a non-Rancher managed cluster.
+Deploying to a cluster that is managed through Rancher is the same as deploying to a non-Rancher managed cluster.

 To demonstrate, I’ll use the same example process from my [Beyond Hello World: Build a real-world Kubernetes CI/CD pipeline](https://octopus.com/blog/build-a-real-world-kubernetes-cicd-pipeline) post, modified to target the Rancher managed cluster instead.

-When I Deploy the release, I can see it executed against both the on-premises cluster Rancher-dev and the Google Cloud cluster:
+When I deploy the release, I can see it executed against both the on-premises cluster Rancher-dev and the Google Cloud cluster:

 ![](octopus-project-deployment-complete.png "width=500")